 Magic Fountain (Summit)

 For cones piled high with homemade ice cream and cups brimming with refreshing Italian ice and fat-free frozen yogurt, there’s no better stop than Magic Fountain.
-Scooping large servings at family-friendly prices, this old-fashioned, drive-up shop recieves rave reviews for its delicious, frozen treats, especially the Magic Blends (think a creamier, homemade version of Dairy Queen’s Blizzard).
+Scooping large servings at family-friendly prices, this old-fashioned walk-up shop receives rave reviews for its delicious, frozen treats, especially the Magic Blends (think a creamier, homemade version of Dairy Queen’s Blizzards).

 Vanilla Bean Creamery (Cranford)

-Run by Ice Cream University (yes, it’s real) grad Ralph Kopelman, this shop is scooping 32 ice cream flavors—plus a special flavor of the week, Italian ice, and sorbet—all of which are handmade on the premises daily.
-As if that’s not enough, the Creamery loves to experiment with exotic ingredients, giving way to awesome flavors, including Chocolate Pretzel Crunch and Coconut Almond Joy.
+Run by Ice Cream University (yes, it’s real) grad Ralph Kopelman, this shop scoops 32 ice cream flavors—plus a special flavor of the week, Italian ice and sorbet—all of which are handmade on the premises daily.
+As if that’s not enough, the Creamery loves to experiment with unique ingredients, giving way to awesome flavors including Chocolate Pretzel Crunch and Coconut Almond Joy.

 Scoops the Ice Creamery (Scotch Plains)

 Scoops The Ice Creamery has been an ice cream destination for families for close to 25 years.
-It is not a franchise - the one and only Scoops is located on Route 22 in Scotch Plains.
-All hard ice cream flavors are made in-store and there are over 50 flavors to choose from at a time plus soft serve, fat free ice cream and Italian Ice.
-Kids rave about the original flavor “Smurf” – a blue raspberry ice cream with mini marshmallows.
-For birthday cakes, there is a cake artist on staff that can draw anything including Zombies, Dora the Explorer, Elmo and all the Frozen Characters.
-Scoops employs local high school and college students and guarantees friendly service (even though the lines in the summer can get long.
-Scoops is open daily year round and there are tables inside and outdoors – perfect for a warm summer night.
+All hard ice cream flavors are made in-store and there are more than 50 flavors to choose from, plus soft serve, fat-free ice cream and Italian ice.
+Kids rave about the original Smurf flavor, a blue raspberry ice cream with mini marshmallows.
+For birthday cakes, there's a cake artist on staff that can draw anything from Dora the Explorer to Elsa.
+Scoops also employs local high school and college students, and guarantees friendly service (even though the lines in the summer can get long.)
+Scoops is open daily year round and there are tables inside and outdoors, perfect for a warm summer night.